GLOBAL MARKETS-World stocks near record high, U.S. bond yields near 1-month low | Business

 World stock prices held near record highs on Wednesday, while U.S. bond yields flirted with their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.

-World stock prices held near record highs on Wednesday, while U.S. bond yields flirted with their lowest levels in a month, as investors bet the Federal Reserve is some way off from tapering its economic stimulus.
-MSCI's all-country world index last stood at 716.64, after scaling an intraday high of 718.19 on Tuesday, led by gains in European stocks.
+MSCI's all-country world index last stood at 716.55, after hitting an intraday high of 718.19 on Tuesday, led by gains in Europe.
+European stocks are expected to open almost flat, with Euro Stoxx futures up 0.1% and Britain's FTSE futures down 0.1% in early trade.

-In Asia, the MSCI's broadest index of Asia-Pacific shares outside Japan ticked down 0.15% and Japan's Nikkei average shed 0.25%.
-On Wall Street on Tuesday, the S&P500 was steady and near its record high as investors looked to Thursday's inflation data.
+In Asia, the MSCI's broadest index of Asia-Pacific shares outside Japan ticked down 0.20% and Japan's Nikkei average shed 0.28%.
+On Wall Street on Tuesday, the S&P500 was steady and near its record high.

 The 10-year U.S. debt yield, on the other hand, fell to 1.513%, its lowest level in a month, and down a quarter of a percentage point from a 14-month peak of 1.776% hit in March.
 It last stood at 1.533%, almost flat so far on Wednesday.
 "As the recovery in the job market is contained, any discussion at the Fed on tapering is unlikely to gain momentum, even if it starts soon," said Naokazu Koshimizu, senior rates strategist at Nomura Securities.